Ribbit-Network/ribbit-network-frog-hardware/CONTRIBUTING.md

 The information below helps to explain the mechanics of how to contribute to Ribbit Network, but don't be afraid or shy!

-If you are confused, need help, or want to dicuss an idea you can find our team here:
+If you are confused, need help, or want to discuss an idea you can find our team here:

 * [Developer Discord Channel](https://discord.gg/vq8PkDb2TC)
 * [Email Keenan Johnson (Maintainer)](mailto:keenan.johnson@gmail.com)